 Building back greener

-While the COVID-19 outbreak has created unprecedented pressures on the priorities of government, the vision proposed through the National Transport Strategy for a fairer and greener transport system, remains as relevant in guiding our actions through and out of this crisis, as it does for the protection of our climate and for our future sustainable economic growth.
+While the pandemic created unprecedented pressures on the priorities of government, the vision proposed through the National Transport Strategy for a fairer and greener transport system, remains as relevant in guiding our actions through and out of this crisis, as it does for the protection of our climate and for our future sustainable economic growth.

-Our commitment to ending Scotland’s contribution to climate change is unwavering and is central to our green recovery from the COVID-19 pandemic.
+Our commitment to ending Scotland’s contribution to climate change is unwavering and is central to our green recovery.
 Our economic recovery must be a green recovery, which is inclusive of the needs of communities across Scotland.

 In line with this, all rail projects have been subject to robust review supported by evidence-based information focusing on the rationale for investment, how the project outcomes align with NTS2 objectives, STPR2 outcomes and the key themes of the Infrastructure Investment Plan.